M. M. Mani: Political career

 Mani served as the Idukki district party Secretary from 1985.
 LDF government in Kerala led by Pinarayi Vijayan inducted CPI(M) secretariat member M M Mani into the cabinet on 22 November 2016.
 He served as electricity minister under Pinarayi Vijayan government.
 This was after former electricity minister E. P. Jayarajan resigned after allegations of nepotism.
 Mani landed into controversy due to his way of talking during speeches.

 In a speech at Manakkad on 25 May 2012, Mani, who was then the CPI(M) Idukki district secretary, said that he and the party had made a list of their political rivals and killed them.
 After the police arrested him, CPI(M) declared a hartal in Idukki district.

 On 23 November 2016 he said that former Union Minister O. Rajagopal is out of his mind due to his old age.
-He also said that Mr. Rajagopal was elected as an MLA because of people's foolishness.
-This was after Mr. Rajagopal supported demonetization, which was initiated by the prime minister, Narendra Modi.
+He also said that Rajagopal was elected as an MLA because of people's foolishness.
+This was after Rajagopal supported demonetization, which was initiated by the prime minister, Narendra Modi.

 Mani has made several other controversial statements since he became a minister.
 In February 2016, he insulted police officers in Idukki and a female principal of a local college.
 He called the local Sub-Inspector of Police, a bastard.
 He also accused the principal of the college of conducting immoral activities in her office room.

-On 6 April 2017, Mr. Mani made a statement about the Prime Minister of India, Narendra Modi.
-He said that Mr.Modi left his wife as he was suffering from some kind of "biological problem".
-He also said that Mr. Modi treated his mother badly, as he made her wait at the ATM for two hours to withdraw money, after there was a shortage of cash following demonetization.
+On 6 April 2017, Mani made a statement about the Prime Minister of India, Narendra Modi.
+He said that Modi left his wife as he was suffering from some kind of "biological problem".
+He also said that Modi treated his mother badly, as he made her wait at the ATM for two hours to withdraw money, after there was a shortage of cash following demonetization.
 He made this statement while he was campaigning for LDF at Kondotty for the Malappuram by-election.